Romanian Danube Flotilla: 1906-1908

+The first campaign of the Brătianu monitors was the Second Balkan War in 1913.
+During the war, the ships protected the Cernavodă Bridge and aided in the crossing of the Danube.
+The monitors also ensured the protection of the pontoon bridges and the transport ships during the campaign.

 World War I

 During the First World War, the Romanian Danube Flotilla was deployed in coordinated operations with the Romanian Army, which prevented the Central Powers from advancing into the Danube Delta.
 The Flotilla made a significant contribution to the Battle of Turtucaia and later carried out the safe evacuation of the Romanian 9th division from the besieged city.
 During the summer and fall of 1917, in conjunction with the artillery of the ground troops, the Flotilla held the line against renewed German offensive in Moldavia.
 Throughout the 1917 operations, the artillery of the four monitors bombarded enemy naval positions scoring notable successes, under the skillful command of the Romanian Vice-Admiral Constantin Bălescu.

 One of the more notable naval engagements fought on the Danube took place during the night of 27 August 1916, just after Romania joined the war.
 A group of three Romanian torpedo boats, led by Rândunica, attacked the Austro-Hungarian Danube Flotilla stationed in the Bulgarian port of Ruse, which consisted of five monitors and four armed river boats.
 The objective was to sink one of the monitors, but the attack failed in its immediate purpose, as only one barge loaded with fuel was sunk (by Rândunica, commanded by Captain Niculescu Rizea) and a quay was damaged by another torpedo.
 Due to this attack, however, the Austro-Hungarian Danube Flotilla (Commander Karl Lucich) retreated 130 km (81 miles) west along the Danube, stopping at Belene and subsequently taking extensive defensive measures.
 The three crewmen of Rândunica were received as heroes in Bucharest, and the retreated Austro-Hungarian warships were prevented from interfering in the subsequent battle of Turtucaia.

 One of the eight 50-ton Romanian torpedo boats was sunk by a mine at the end of 1916.
 On 22 September 1917, Romania achieved its greatest naval success of the war, when the Austro-Hungarian river monitor SMS Inn struck a Romanian mine and sank near Brăila.
 She was later salvaged, but was still undergoing repairs when the war ended.

 In February 1918, after the start of the Russian Civil War, Romanian forces in the Danube estuary captured one Bolshevik Russud-class landing craft.
+The Flotilla also participated in the Battle of Galați with four torpedo gunboats, a torpedo boat and a motorboat.